eCommerce

 Consistency is crucial for a successful brand.
 To begin, create a set of brand guidelines to determine how you will position yourself in the digital market.
 You can use your branding guidelines to figure out what kind of words you’re going to use to reach your audience and even which channels you need to be active on (like social media or Google search).

-An ecommerce brand requires a sales strategy for initiating transactions online.
+An eCommerce brand requires a sales strategy for initiating transactions online.
 There are a few ways to build your business.
-You can start by developing an ecommerce store from scratch, using an agency or developer to assist you in making a website unique to your company.
+You can start by developing an eCommerce store from scratch, using an agency or developer to assist you in making a website unique to your company.

 A slightly easier option might be to use an off-the-shelf platform for ecommerce store building.
 You can initially skip building your own website and sell through a marketplace like Etsy or Amazon.
 These tools come with access to templates, widgets, modules, and plugins, which offer access to a wide range of usability features.
 Before launching your store, remember:

-5. Launch Your Store
+5. Launch your store

 Finally, you’re ready to launch your store.
 At this point, you’ll need to start promoting your site as aggressively as possible.
-Using your customer personas, consider where your audience is most likely to be online, and ensure you have a strategy for promotion in this environment.
+Using your customer personas, consider where your audience is most likely to be online and ensure you have a strategy for promotion in this environment.
 For instance, companies in the print-on-demand industries are more likely to attract customers on visual platforms like Instagram.

 Set up a strategy for consistent marketing and gaining traffic.
 This might include: